What Is Developmental Trauma?

 In the first years of life, infants and toddlers need safe, predictable, accessible, and loving caregivers.
 In this environment the brain is able to develop in a healthy, normal sequence of growth.

-The brain develops from the bottom upwards.
+The brain develops from the bottom upward.
 Lower parts of the brain are responsible for functions dedicated to ensuring survival and responding to stress.
-Upper parts of the brain are responsible for executive functions, like making sense of what you are experiencing or exercising moral judgement.
+Upper parts are responsible for executive functions, like making sense of what you are experiencing or exercising moral judgement.

 Interventions for Developmental Trauma